michaelhelvey/michaelhelvey.dev/src/pages/posts/rust_async_runtime.md

 function that allows for passing our changelist on the stack instead of on the heap, as an optimization (this is only required because `rustix` requires us to take an `&mut Vec<T>` for the changelist, which I don't want to allocate, so I do some unsafe debauchery to create what `rustix`thinks is a Vec, but on the stack.
-You can check out the full code on Github).
+You can check out the full code [on Github](https://github.com/michaelhelvey/lilfuture).

 The code for registering a timer is close to identical, except that of course we register the `Timer` filter instead of a `Read` or `Write` filter.